AndresPineda-CySec/WireShark-PCAP-Analysis-1/README.md

 While the IP is malicious, it only spoofs the user into downloading a malicious file and is not one of the C2 server IP addresses.<br />
 <br />
 <br />
-The IP address 23.55.125.176 does not seem malicious but may have been compromised due to its communication with the infected host. the conversation between 10.1.17.215 and 23.55.125.176 seems to be an attempt to exfiltrate data from an Azure.microsoft server.<br />
+The IP address 23.55.125.176 does not seem malicious but may have been compromised due to its communication with the infected host. the conversation between 10.1.17.215 and 23.55.125.176 is an attempt to exfiltrate data from an Azure.microsoft server.<br />
 The next IP I will review is 10.1.17.2, a local host on the network.<br />
 <br />
 <br />